haciz/haciz/README.md

-- 👋 Hi, I’m @haciz
+- 👋 Hi, I’m @haciz (Stefan)
 - 👀 I’m interested in learning programming, Infrastructure, Cyber Security and ☁️
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning PowerShell & Go
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ?
-You need to figure it out
+You need to figure it out (:

 <!---
 haciz/haciz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.